tonyrog/xbus/README.md

 a complete component and can not match inside components, so *a*.b is not a topic pattern but a.*.b is.

-Meta information is stored in the "{META}" subtree.
+Meta information is stored in the "{META}" sub tree.
 The meta information for topic "a.b.c" may be "{META}.a.b.c", [{unit,"m/s"},{retain,100},{persistent,true}].
 Special topic is also "a.b.c.#" which is the current position when